 It lightened it up even further, the taste was sensational and so I was rather excited about it.
 Those of you that heard me on Instagram stories will agree that I sounded really excited.

-Just don’t tell the French.
 Mention that you're 'excité' in French and oh-là-là - your friends will tell you to take a cold shower.
 Being excited just doesn't have the same meaning here.

-Just saying, “Ça m’excite” is even worse – and I know I’m not alone on that one.
+So the answer to my predicament?
 The French don't have a real equivalent of saying that they're excited about something.
 They are more likely to shrug their shoulders and say, 'C'est cool', or 'C'est chouette".
 They don't become as bubbly and enthusiastic as we do - in fact, it's seen as slightly childlike.

-Either I could make a batch of homemade macarons - or I could make this light and fluffy French chocolate mousse - now with passion in it!
+Either I could make a batch of homemade macarons - or I could make this light and fluffy French dark chocolate mousse - now with this passion fruit in it!

 For nutty caramel lovers, I added a rather addictive Almond-Pistachio Nougatine.
 All because it's February.
 Amour, love, chocolate, caramel and passion is in the air!